CharlesLenk/scad-export/README.md

 ## Export Configuration

-To set these options create an instance of the export config and pass the desired arguments like in the [image export example]().
+The export configuration also supports additional parameters to configure defaults to use for all exports of a type, or to configure how the export itself runs.
+To set these options create an instance of the export config and pass the desired arguments like in the [image export example](https://github.com/CharlesLenk/openscad-export-example/blob/main/image_export_example.py#L19).

 |field name|type|default|description|
 |-|-|-|-|